 After a few days at medical school, Adam learned not to overthink making friends.
 In fact, the self-described "loud-laughing, goofy-haired" MS1 found that simply smiling and saying "hello" made him plenty of connections.
 This friendly confidence serves students well at events, where engagement—and not just attendance—launches friendships, and sometimes a simple smile is all it takes to set conversations in motion.

 Takeaway: Alex recommends listening, smiling, and asking for (and remembering) names.
 If you do this everywhere you go, even if you're nervous to meet new people, then you'll make friends in no time.

-The David Geffen School of Medicine at UCLA strives to make the school a comfortable place and has many programs and resources available to make students feel at home.
-The school's leadership, staff and students work hard to create a community environment.
+The David Geffen School of Medicine at UCLA strives to make the school a comfortable place by offering programs and resources to make students feel at home.
+Once school begins, students can find groups for any medical, educational, or personal interest.
+Adam found his niche by taking advantage of the diverse community environment cultivated by the school's leadership, staff, and students.

 "I had some trepidation on the first day; I had been out of school for a year and out of the country for a few months before moving to LA," he said.
-"The students here have so many fascinating experiences, outlooks and hobbies that if you listen around long enough, you'll find folks you get along with."
+"The students here have so many fascinating experiences, outlooks, and hobbies that if you listen around long enough, you'll find folks you get along with."